caleb531/automata/README.md

 ### class NFA

-A subclass of class `Automaton` which represents a nondeterministic finite automaton.
+The `NFA` class is a subclass of class `Automaton` which represents a nondeterministic finite automaton.
 The `NFA` class can be found under `automata/nfa.py`.

 #### NFA properties